Kansas Wing Civil Air Patrol: Cadet programs

-Civil Air Patrol provides cadet programs for youth aged 12-21 training in leadership, aerospace education, communication, and emergency services.
+Civil Air Patrol provides cadet programs for youth aged 12–21 training in leadership, aerospace education, communication, and emergency services.
 Cadets receive training at weekly squadron meetings as well as through participating in local and wing level activities throughout the year.
 Cadets have the opportunity to attend encampments which provide a week of immersion training at a military installation.

 Aerospace education

 Civil Air Patrol provides aerospace education to both members of Civil Air Patrol and the public.
 Education provided to members is offered through the cadet program and through specialized education to CAP pilots.
 Education provided to the public is offered through educational materials provided to schools and private organizations.

 Organization

-The Kansas Wing does not utilize the optional "Group" structure.
-Instead, all squadrons report to the Kansas Wing directly.
+The Kansas Wing utilizes the "Group" structure and has two designated groups, Group 1 & Group 2.